Selecting Audio

 Once you have a selected range you can move either edge of the selection so as to expand or contract the selected length, or you may want to expand the selection at one edge and contract it at the other so as to select a similar length in a slightly different place; Audacity offers multiple methods to facilitate this:

-• Hover the mouse pointer near the edge of a selection, when you hover close enough to the edge the mouse pointer changes to a hand with pointing finger (indicating you can now click and drag the selection).
+- Hover the mouse pointer near the edge of a selection, when you hover close enough to the edge the mouse pointer changes (indicating you can now click and drag the selection).
 Then click and drag with the mouse to move that edge of the selection.

-Classic theme: selection extended, mouse pointer displaying as a hand with pointing finger.
+- Classic theme: selection extended, mouse pointer displaying as arrow-head with vertical bar.

 Including or excluding the existing range in other tracks